Compression of volume-surface integral equation matrices via Tucker decomposition for magnetic resonance applications: Discussion

 For the previous example, in order to fully exploit the highly parallel architecture of the GPU with a minimal number of matrix\hyp vector products operations, one could use a hybrid method that combines pFFT and Algorithm 3.
 To do that, the near and far interactions between the VIE domain and the conducting surfaces would need to be separated.
 Then, the pFFT could be used to model the near interactions between the VIE domain and the coil as in \cite{guryev2019fast}, while the arising Green's function operators could be compressed with the Tucker decomposition as in \cite{giannakopoulos2019memory}.
 Finally, the remaining far interactions between the VIE domain and the coil could be modeled with a coupling matrix, which would be vastly compressed with Algorithm 3.
 Such hybrid method could enable us to rapidly execute the matrix\hyp vector products in GPU for most cases, including complex coil-shield geometries, fine voxel resolutions, and PWL basis functions.
 The described hybrid method will be investigated in future work.

 The main limitation of our proposed method is that it requires a considerable amount of time for the assembly of the coupling matrix, when the matrix is not compressible with ACA.
 It is especially slow because each element of the coupling matrix is a 5D integral.
 We showed that this could be addressed by implementing matrix assembly and compression in parallel, but such approach is not always possible due to memory limitations (IV.B.1).
 For such cases, one could alternatively employ 3D cross\hyp Tucker approximation algorithms \cite{Oseledets2008, Giannakopoulos2018}, which are less efficient than HOSVD for the tensor dimensions in this work, but do not suffer from memory constraints in case of large tensors.
 In fact, 3D cross\hyp Tucker methods require only a small number of rows, columns, and fibers of the tensor they approximate, and they can be implemented with linear complexity (with respect to tensor's linear size).
 In future work, we will explore the execution of multiple 3D cross-Tucker steps in parallel to avoid memory overflows when assembling a compressed coupling matrix in the case of extremely fine resolutions.
+Furthermore, the application of the tensor train decomposition \cite{Oseledets2011} on 4D reshapes of the coupling matrix will be investigated for remote geometries like the one appearing in section IV.B.2, as an alternative to Algorithm 3.